Top 5 Ways to Reuse a CD Spindle

 The spindle is perfect for organizing your cords and cables – it comes with a built in wand to wind them around, and the top snaps on to keep them from unraveling.
-Use the CD spindles (stacked) to neatly store cables out of the way, or check out this video to see how you can use a CD spindle to tidy up your cord-cluttered desk or work space.
+Repurpose the CD spindles (stacked) to neatly store cables out of the way, or use a CD spindle to tidy up your cord-cluttered desk or work space.

 3. Hanging storage.

 I love this idea, and it’s perfect for a work station or craft area.
 Again, remove the actual spindle and then screw the base, upside down, to the ceiling (or underside of a desk or table, etc).
 Now, you’ll be able to fill the domed top with supplies and then pop it into place, and voila!
-Hanging storage bins, no need to hire a handyman.
+Hanging storage bins, you clever home handyman.

 4. Box light.

-I’m a house plant person, so I’m always looking for more vessels to contain my beloved house plants.
-And these are perfect!
-You can use the domed top, flipped upside down with a hole drilled in the bottom, as a simple pot (decorate it if you desire).
-Or, you can remove the actual spindle and use the whole contraption to create a little terrarium.
-And finally, there are tutorials for how to turn a CD spindle into a hydroponic growing system (just Google around for them).
+I’m a plant person, so I’m always looking for more vessels to contain my beloved houseplants.
+These are perfect!
+Use the domed top, flipped upside down with a hole drilled in the bottom, as a simple pot (decorate it if you desire).
+Or remove the actual spindle and use the whole contraption to create a little terrarium.
+And finally, here's a tutorial for how to turn a CD spindle into a hydroponic growing system.

 Sayward Rebhal writes for Networx.com.